constantin2810/Milestone-Project/README.md

         1. The navigation bar clearly highlights the "Contact Us" Page.
         2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+        3. The footer contains links to the organisations Facebook,YouTube, Twitter and Instagram page.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

     3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
          The Facebook Page can be found at "Join Now" page and will open a new tab for the user and more information can be found on the Facebook page.